- Pens or pencils

 Run the activity

-- Everyone should think about some specific actions that people in their community could take to be more autism-friendly.
+- Everyone should try to think about some specific actions that people in their community could take to be more autism-friendly.
+A good starting point is thinking about what you’ve learned so far.
+What actions did you take?
+Did you ask other people to do anything?

-- Everyone should work together to write a letter to their local newspaper editor.
+- People should work together as a whole group, in pairs or small groups to write a letter to their local newspaper editor.
 They should include details of everything they’ve done so far and ways that other people could continue their work.

-- The person leading the activity should take a photo of the group – it’s best if the photo relates to the action they took to be more autism-friendly.
+- The person leading the activity could take a photo of the group – it’s best if the photo relates to the action they took to be more autism-friendly.
+Make sure you have permission from everyone and their parents and carers to take photos and share them.
+You could also use a photo you took during an earlier stage of the project as long as you have consent.

-- Someone should type up the letter and send it to the editor of the local newspaper.
+- Someone should type up the letters and send them to the editor of the local newspaper, either in the post or via email.
 They should include some contact details so the editor can reply.

-- If the letter is published in the newspaper, the person leading the activity should save a copy or two for the meeting place.
+- If the letter's published in the newspaper, the person leading the activity should save a copy or two for the meeting place.
 How could you share them with others or display them?

 This activity helps contribute towards some of the UN's Sustainable Development Goals.
 Find out more about the SDGs, and how Scouts across the world are getting involved.